SkeltonThatcher/rancher-buildeng-catalog/templates/splunk-enterprise-monitor/0/README.md

   Once launched, the Splunk Enterprise Monitor UI will be available at http://<HOST_IP_OR_DNS_NAME>:8000

-  *NOTE*
+  *NOTES*

-  The Splunk UI and services ingress are dependent on Rancher host security group rules.
+  - Splunk UI and service ingress are dependent on Rancher host security group rules.

+  - For EBS HA (vol re-attach) all Rancher hosts must be launched within the same AZ.